AndyDentFree/swiftgooey/Docundoable/README.md

 	- check undo menu and it now has an enabled **Undo count**

 ### Tap to dismiss and more didSet testing
-After commit LATEST _Add focus change by tapping background, to dismiss keyboard_ testing app
+After commit 53eafc1 _Add focus change by tapping background, to dismiss keyboard_ testing app
-- Confirmed can dismiss keyboard when have gone into edit mode then tap background betwen controls.
+- Confirmed can dismiss keyboard when have gone into edit mode then tap background between controls.
 - Noted that showed no behavioural changes in values, so just focTag = nil has no side-effects on UndoManager
 - **BUG!** testing further with the print statement to see when `didSet` is invoked when start editing by tapping middle of steppers, testing by tapping inc button then edit, seeing logged values, including the surprise that `didSet` is invoked **twice** each time when editing:
 	- `didSet count old=55 new=56` from inc